Skip to content

 HLASM Language Support

-HLASM Language Support is an extension that supports the High Level Assembler language.
-It provides code completion, highlighting and navigation features, shows mistakes in the source, and lets you trace how the conditional assembly is evaluated with a modern debugging experience.
+HLASM Language Support is an IDE extension that supports the High Level Assembler language.
+It provides code completion, highlighting and navigation features, shows mistakes in the source, retrieves dependencies from mainframe data sets and from Endevor, and enables you to trace how the conditional assembly is evaluated with a modern debugging experience.

-HLASM Language Support is also part of Code4z, an all-round package that offers a modern experience for mainframe application developers, including extensions for language support, data editing, testing, and source code management.
+HLASM Language Support is also part of Code4z, an all-round VS Code extension package that offers a modern experience for mainframe application developers, including tools for language support, data editing, testing, and source code management.
+For an interactive overview of Code4z, see the Code4z Developer Cockpit.

 Prerequisites